NAME, OFFICES, AND PURPOSES

 - Verification procedures must be continually reevaluated.

-The undersigned certifies that s/he is the secretary of the Worker Rights Consortium, a New York nonprofit corporation, and that, as such, s/he is authorized to execute this certificate on behalf of said corporation, and further certifies that the foregoing bylaws, consisting of fifteen (15) pages, including this page, constitute the bylaws of the corporation as of this date, duly adopted by the directors of the corporation at their meeting dated _____, as amended from time to time prior to the date hereof.
+The undersigned certifies that s/he is the secretary of the Worker Rights Consortium, a New York nonprofit corporation, and that, as such, s/he is authorized to execute this certificate on behalf of said corporation, and further certifies that the foregoing bylaws, consisting of fourteen pages, including this page, constitute the bylaws of the corporation as of this date, duly adopted by the directors of the corporation at their meeting dated October 2, 2000, as amended from time to time prior to the date hereof.